kamejoko80/litex-pdm2pcm/README.md

 ```shell
 $ python3 pdm_to_pcm_icestick.py --flash
 ```
+After the programming is completed, connect the headphones or speaker to the MAX98357A's output then we can hear the sound.

 # Conclustion

 We have implemented a simple PDM2PCM module to record audio from the DMIC and play it back through the speaker.
 With an FPGA, we can easily replicate the PDM2PCM module to build a microphone array system.
 Migen and LiteX are beneficial tools for FPGA developers, helping us reduce development time.
+Similarly, we can easily build digital filters because Migen is based on Python, allowing flexible module integration.
+Developers don't have to define as many ports as in the Verilog language.

 # Reference links: